Iulia-Alex/AttacksAndDefensesOnSPAMClassification/README.md

-# Spam Detection with Adversarial Attacks and Defenses
+# Adversarial Attacks and Defenses on Spam Detection Task

 ## Project Overview